hannob/snallygaster/TESTS.md

 sshkey
 ------

-Similar to the privatekey check this looks for SSH privae keys on web servers.
+Similar to the privatekey check this looks for SSH private keys on web servers.

 dotenv